Organism groups

 Viruses

-Aquatic prokaryotes and eukaryotes are infected by a large diversity of viruses
+Aquatic prokaryotes and eukaryotes are infected by a large diversity of viruses.

 Bacteria

-Bacteria are the main players for important ecosystem functions such as nutrient cycling and DOC degradation in aquatic ecosystems
+Bacteria are the main players for important ecosystem functions such as nutrient cycling and DOC degradation in aquatic ecosystems.

-Fungal heterotrophs & bacteria
+Fungal heterotrophs

-Fungal heterotrophs, together with bacteria, dominate microbial decomposer communities, which degrade coarse particulate organic matter (CPOM)
+Fungal heterotrophs, together with bacteria, dominate microbial decomposer communities, which degrade coarse particulate organic matter (CPOM).

 Protists